Peanut Allergy

 How does one avoid peanuts?

 As for most other food allergies, treatment always begins with avoidance.
 In addition to informing those around you and taking precautions to avoid contamination, you must attentively read all food labels, since the peanut protein can be found in many different foods.
 Other names may be used to designate peanut: arachides, cacahuètes, Goober nuts, mani, mandelona, valencia, etc. (see the site of the Canadian Food Inspection Agency for a more exhaustive list).
+At all times, in Canada, a law mandates that companies must clearly indicate the word "peanut" in the list of ingredients, and must not use other terms.

 What is the evolution of a peanut allergy?